Clinical Practice Guideline

 - Alternative causes of the behavior should be ruled out.

-- A child being evaluated for ADHD should also be assessed for other conditions that might coexist with ADHD, including emotional, behavioral, developmental, and physical conditions.
+- A child or adolescent being evaluated for ADHD should also be assessed for other conditions that might coexist with ADHD, including emotional, behavioral, developmental, and physical conditions.

 - Children with ADHD should be managed following the principles of the chronic care model and the Medical Home.